dsba-z/workshops/README.md

 - Make sure your plots have proper legends, titles, axis titles, so that it’s easy to understand what the graph represents.
 - Try to format your project as a sequence of problems you’re solving.
 What the data looks like, what are some questions you can answer with the data.
 You should try to make a simple analysis project instead of doing exactly the bare minimum of tasks 1-4.

+## Bonus task

+An additional task for bonus points is available in this repository in the file Bonus.md.

 ## Lecture schedule
 Online lectures for the course: